 Dangly diamond earrings

-The dangly charm earring is the trendiest look right now.
+The charm addition to a hoop earring is a big trend right now.
 These earrings make a definite statement.
 So if you wear one, do it confidently and expect to get noticed.
 You can wear one on its own, or pair it with a diamond stud on the other ear.

 Diamond charm earrings from £175